cyxx/rawgl/docs/Amiga_DOS.md

 Let's have a look at the bytecode patching.

-The bytes '0x81 0x0B, 0x70' will change the first condition to accept any symbol.
+The bytes '0x81 0xB7, 0x0C' will change the first condition to accept any symbol.
 ```
 0C4B: (0A) jmpIf(VAR(0x29) != VAR(0x1E), @0CB7)
 ...
 0CB7: (04) call(@0A15)
 ```

-The bytes '0x0E 0x0C' will patch the symbols counters comparaison and exit the protection screen.
+The bytes '0xED 0x0C' will patch the symbols counters comparison and exit the protection screen.
 ```
 0CE1: (0A) jmpIf(VAR(0x32) < 6, @0CED)
 0CE7: (0A) jmpIf(VAR(0x64) < 20, @0D4F)